JoeyPoel/Sketch-RNN/README.md

 The goal of this repositority is to provide an accurate and efficient PyTorch implementation of the [Sketch-RNN model](https://arxiv.org/abs/1704.03477) from Ha & Eck (2017).
 The [official implementation](https://github.com/tensorflow/magenta/blob/master/magenta/models/sketch_rnn/README.md) is written in TensorFlow, provided through the magenta library.
+The compatible Dataset with this implementation is [How Do Humans Sketch Objects dataset](https://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/).

 ## Existing pytorch repo